Planning to visit Ireland?

 27. Visit the largest Irish Cathedral – St. Patrick’s Cathedral in Dublin – Co.
 Dublin

-This Cathedral being one of it’s kind is not only beautiful but full of history and worth a visit while in Dublin
+This Cathedral is one of its kind is not only beautiful but full of history and worth a visit while in Dublin

 25. Add ‘what’s the craic’ to your vocabulary